SiliconLabs/wifi_combo_applications/SiWx917/wlan/iot-pa-wifi-sni_for_aws/readme.md

-# Wi-Fi - AWS IoT MQTT Client
+# Wi-Fi - SNI for AWS IoT MQTT Client

 ## Table of Contents